Elias Filet

-Elias Filet (born 6 March 2002) is a French footballer who plays as a striker for Swiss club Aarau.
+Elias Filet (born 6 March 2002) is a French footballer who plays as a striker for Belgian Pro League club RAAL La Louvière.

 Life and career

-Filet was born on 6 March 2002 in France.
-He is a native of Paris, France.
+Filet was born on 6 March 2002 in France to French and Malagasy roots, he is a native of Paris.
 He is the son of a photographer mother and French musician Stefan Filey.
 He has been a supporter of English Premier League side Manchester United.
 He played handball as a child.
-He started playing football at under-13 level.
+He started playing football at the under-13 level.
 He mainly operates as a striker.
 He is left-footed.
 He joined the youth academy of French side Sochaux at the age of eighteen.

 He started his senior career with the club.
 He made one league appearance and scored zero goals for them.
 He played for their reserve team, where he was regarded as one of their most important players.
 In 2022, he signed for Luxembourgish side Progrès.
 He was described as "established himself as one of the essential cogs" while playing for the club.
 He made twenty-three league appearances and scored twenty goals for them.
 In 2023, he signed for Croatian side Istra 1961.

+In the summer of 2026, Filet signed a two-season contract with RAAL La Louvière in Belgium.